panmari/panmari.github.io/_posts/2020-08-07-flutter-e2e-travis-ci.md

   - $HOME/.android/build-cache
 ```

 And there you have it!
 Every run of Travis CI will now also include your integration tests.
+Before you go, here a few tips

+* Quota is limited, so use `[skip travis]` in the beginning of your commit if you don't want to [skip the build](https://docs.travis-ci.com/user/customizing-the-build#skipping-a-build).
+* Test runs are also listed in the test lab section of your firebase project.
+There's a bunch of additional information there like screenshots and videos of your runs.